We’ve improved your experience.

 Tampa’s majestic movie palace has been stunning guests with its ornately over-the-top architecture for more than 90 years.
 But many who visit today don’t realize that some major design elements – the red velvet seats, carpet and main curtain, and the concession stand canopy outlined in lights – were not part of architect John Eberson’s vision.
 Historic photos from opening night in 1926 reveal a boldly patterned carpet and a main curtain with a narrow pinstripe, neither of which were red.
 An original seat preserved in the Theatre’s collection revealed elaborately decorated end standards and glazed fabric upholstery meant to look like warm, chocolate-hued leather.

-“When we reopen in December, I think people are going to be surprised by what they see, which will be stunningly beautiful, but very different than what we’ve grown accustomed to over the past 40 years,” says Theatre President & CEO John Bell of the upcoming restoration work.
+“When we reopened in December 2017, people were ‘ooh’ing and ‘aah’ing over the beautiful new seats, carpeting and main act curtain as well as the restored lobby,” says Theatre President & CEO John Bell of the upcoming restoration work.
 “Our responsibility is to preserve and protect this incredible landmark, and an important part of that work is to return the building to its original appearance wherever possible."

 Ready to help?